Is it safe to open schools? Yes, but ...

 Some teachers unions have called for educators to be vaccinated before returning to classrooms.
 A CDC advisory committee recommends that states put them into the second-highest priority level, with other essential workers.
 But where teachers fall in line varies widely state to state, and experts say it could be months before all teachers get the shots.

-The vaccine is available to educators in at least 28 states, along with the District of Columbia and Puerto Rico, according to an Education Week tally.
+The vaccine is available to educators in at least 28 states, along with D.C. and Puerto Rico, according to an Education Week tally.
 Demand for the vaccine continues to outpace supply, and many teachers may not be inoculated until the spring, nearing the end of the school year.

 The CDC said vaccination is a good strategy to enable schools to reopen but not a prerequisite.
 Rather, the agency said schools can operate safely through mitigation measures, including masking, maintaining distance and contact tracing.